specifics/aero-structures/README.md

 ### <a name="ntrs"></a>[NASA Technical Reports Server (NTRS)](https://ntrs.nasa.gov/search.jsp)
 NTRS contains a vast wealth of information dating back to the early days of NASA, when they were known as the National Advisory Committee for Aeronautics (NACA) from 1915 to 1958.
 Major topics of interest include both aeronautics and aerospace research, such as NACA airfoil test data; aerodynamic test data; flight vehicle design manuals; and design manuals on rocket staging, propellants, etc.

-Since the amount of data is so vast, the recommended usage for NTRS is to have a very specific query on a design or analysis problem — there's a decent chance that someone at NASA has already done the legwork for you.
+When searching NTRS, I recommend having a very specific query on a design or analysis problem — there's a decent chance that someone at NASA has already done the legwork for you.
 An example of a good query is `buckling thin shell` and `double slotted flap`.
 I also suggest filtering the `Document Type` to only contain "Technical Reports", which will only show NASA design manuals and technical memos.

 Documents of interest on various topics: